mikecornflake/InspectorMike-common/README.md

 Where possible, I suggest avoiding this framework unless you're simply hooking into `FormAbout.pas` (easy way to add an About dialog to any project).

+- The IM_application package is licensed under the GNU Lesser General Public License version 3 or later (LGPL-3.0-or-later).
+It provides the application framework (TfrmMain, TfrmPersistent, TfrmMultiDock, Frames, etc.) used by Inspector Mike applications.

 ## Changelog

 ### [1.1.0] – 2025-11-29